Ways to help the environment

 The production of plastic for the U.S. alone uses 331 billion barrels of petroleum, equal to 5 percent of the national consumption of petroleum.
 Petroleum production and its use plays a harmful role in polluting the environment, as its use contaminates the water and air.

 There are so many ways to help reduce the impact of plastic on the environment.
-By reducing our use with reusable bags at grocery stores, or using mugs or travel tumblers for our next to-go cup of coffee, we can greatly reduce our every day use of disposed plastic products.
+By reducing our use with reusable bags at grocery stores, working with industrial companies that design and build re-usable packaging systems or using mugs or travel tumblers for our next to-go cup of coffee, we can greatly reduce our every day use of disposed plastic products.
 We can also take it to the next level, by engaging with our communities to clean up our local environment, as well as pressuring local governments to ban or tax the use of plastic bags.
 Ireland reduced its plastic bag use by 90% by introducing at 37 cent tax!

 Posted By Mark Contorno